chromaui/learnstorybook.com/content/intro-to-storybook/svelte/en/data.md

   return {
     subscribe,
-    // method to archive a task, think of a action with redux or Vuex
+    // Method to archive a task, think of a action with redux or Vuex
     archiveTask: id =>
       update(tasks =>
         tasks.map(task => (task.id === id ? { ...task, state: 'TASK_ARCHIVED' } : task))
       ),
-    // method to archive a task, think of a action with redux or Vuex
+    // Method to archive a task, think of a action with redux or Vuex
     pinTask: id =>
       update(tasks =>
         tasks.map(task => (task.id === id ? { ...task, state: 'TASK_PINNED' } : task))